- Initial set-up of the Secretary's desk and storage area for medals & ribbons.

 - At the end of the class, hand the music back to the participants if the adjudicator has not already done so.
 If it is a Quick Study or Sight Reading class, collect all copies of the music from the participants.

-- Thank the audience and participants, begin applause and dismiss the class, opening the door(s) to the sanctuary.
+- Thank the audience and participants, begin applause and dismiss the class, opening the door(s) to the sanctuary if you are close enough to do so.

-- Record the class end time on the Day Sheet and place it in the folder for that class.
-Place aside until the end of the shift.
+- Record the class end time (the time you dismissed the class) on the Class Sheet and place it in the folder for that class.
+Place aside until you have time to return the folder to the Registrar (may be at the end of the shift).

 - Check the time and start the process again for the next class.

-- At the end of the shift, return all Day Sheet folders to the Registrar's office-in-a-box in the slot for that day.
+- As soon as it is convenient or at the end of the shift, return all Class Sheet folders to the Registrar's office-in-a-box in the slot for that day.
 Organize the Secretary's desk and supplies neatly for the next shift.

 - At the end of the classes for that venue, pack up all remaining medals and ribbons in the box in which they arrived.
 Pack the other Secretary's supplies in the zippered case.
 Either the Festival Coordinator or their designate will come to collect all of the supplies.